fazland/FazlandElasticaBundle/Resources/doc/types.md

 Testing if an object should be indexed
 --------------------------------------

-FOSElasticaBundle can be configured to automatically index changes made for different kinds of objects if your persistence backend supports these methods, but in some cases you might want to run an external service or call a property on the object to see if it should be indexed.
+FazlandElasticaBundle can be configured to automatically index changes made for different kinds of objects if your persistence backend supports these methods, but in some cases you might want to run an external service or call a property on the object to see if it should be indexed.